THIS RESOLUTION WAS ADOPTED AT THE STATEWIDE ASSOCIATION MEETING.

 2 RESOLVED, That California State PTA and its units, councils and districts support legislation, regulations and/or other measures to identify resources needed to address financial and other constraints that may hinder the planning and implementation of greenhouse gas emission reductions at schools throughout the state; and be it further

-3 RESOLVED, That investments in greenhouse gas emission reductions by schools should NOT be offset by, or at the expense of, reductions in state or local investments in K-12 education, higher education, nutrition, health care, or other programs that improve the lives and prospects of children and youth; and be it further
+3 RESOLVED, That California State PTA and its units, councils, and districts urge legislators and other decision-makers to invest in greenhouse gas emission reductions by schools; however, these investments should NOT be offset by, or at the expense of, reductions in state or local in K-12 education, higher education, nutrition, health care, or other programs that improve the lives and prospects of children and youth; and be it further

 4 RESOLVED, That California State PTA, its units, councils and districts, urge schools to ensure that greenhouse gas emission reduction measures undertaken at school sites serve to reduce the emissions of their broader communities where possible (for example, by making electric vehicle charging infrastructure installed in publicly accessible areas of school sites available for public use outside of school hours).